aws-solutions-library-samples/guidance-for-visual-search-on-aws/README.md

-# Solution Visual Search For Retail With Amazon Bedrock And Amazon Opensearch Guidance
+# Guidance for Simple Visual Search on AWS

 ## Table of Contents